Singular Initiative–Multiple Objectives

 System-limiting Questions: Messages from Stakeholders

 Diverse groups of stakeholders in Illinois agriculture have challenged the Dudley Smith Initiative with a remarkably uniform set of system-limiting questions.
-These are not specific problems to be solved in 2 or 3 years, and the list is not meant to be comprehensive or limiting.
+These are not specific problems to be solved in two or three years; the list is not meant to be comprehensive or limiting.
 Instead, the questions are posed as coordinates on a map that will help to design and implement the Dudley Smith Initiative.

-- Will agriculture in Illinois be profitable in the future because it is focused on low-cost production of commodities or on high-value niche markets?
+Will agriculture in Illinois be profitable in the future because it is focused on low-cost production of commodities or high-value niche markets?

-- What can producers do to remain competitive in a system that is characterized by larger and more consolidated input suppliers, spiraling input costs, and increasing regulation?
+What can producers do to remain competitive in a system characterized by larger and more consolidated input suppliers, spiraling input costs, and increasing regulation?

-- Shifting employment trends in rural communities-away from agriculture and towards more diversity (or jobs in nearby cities)-is more a social than an economic issue.
-What is needed to help these communities redefine themselves in a positive way?
+Shifting employment trends in rural communities-away from agriculture and towards more diversity (or jobs in nearby cities)–is more a social than an economic issue.
+What is needed to help these communities positively redefine themselves?